PROJECT: Economic assessment of the impacts of climate change in Uganda

 - Carrying out policy dialogues and stakeholder consultations on the findings and implications of the assessment

-This project will build upon CDKN’s on-going experience and learning in Nepal and the Economic Impact Assessments of Climate Change in Nepal project.
+This project built upon CDKN’s on-going experience and learning in Nepal and the Economic Impact Assessments of Climate Change in Nepal project.

 Read the fact sheets on Uganda’s Economic assessment findings: